 In addition, the Ink Plus Card waives the annual fee for the first year so you get the benefits without the burden of the $95 annual fee.

-You earn 5 points for every $1 spent at office supply stores and on phone, internet and cable TV expenses.
-You also earn 2 points for every $1 spent at gas stations and hotel accommodations (when purchased directly from the hotel).
-The bonus rate applies to your first $50,000 worth of purchases in each category.
-If you spend more, you earn the regular 1 point per $1 rate until the next year.
+You earn 2 points per $1 on the first $50,000 spent in combined purchases at gas stations and hotel accommodations when purchased directly with the hotel each account anniversary year.
+If you spend more, you earn the regular 1 point per $1 rate until the next account year.

 You can convert your points into a variety of rewards.
 You can also turn your points into cash.
 For every 100 points you earn, you get $1 in cash back.

 This bonus program applies to your card as well as to any cards held by your employees.

 The Chase Ink Plus Business Card offers a couple other nice benefits for frequent travelers.
 This card does not charge foreign transaction fees.
 If you go outside the country, most credit cards charge an extra 3% fee on your purchases.
 You don’t have to worry about that with the Chase Ink Plus Card.